Anismhamid/anis-mhamid-project/README.md

 3. **Basic files:**
     - main.css file: contains all SASS styles.
     - pages.css file: contains all SASS styles.
     - New files created to organize patterns logically and structurally.

-## Employment:
+## Employment
 1. Download the project files.
 2. Open the index.html file in your web browser to view the site.

-##Dependencies:
+## Dependencies
 - SASS: to organize and improve the writing of CSS styles.
 - Bootstrap: To create a responsive and attractive design.
 - FontAwesome: for web icons.

-## call us:
+## Call Us
-- For any inquiries or comments, please contact us, email: anesmhamed1@gmail.com - phone: +972-538346915
+For any inquiries or comments, please contact us:
+- Email: anesmhamed1@gmail.com
+- Phone: +972-538346915

-## Author:
+## Author
-This website was developed by Anis mhamid.
+Anis Mhamid.